Download Careers360 App

 Characteristics of Deuteromycetes

 Deuteromycetes can be characterised on the basis of habitat, growth, pathogenicity, and their biocontrol nature.
-All these are highlighted in the below pointers.
+These are highlighted in the pointers below.

 • Habitat Diversity: They are commonly found in soil, decaying matter, and as plant or animal pathogens, showing wide ecological adaptability.